sundoug01/darey.io_projects-/project4_mean_stack.md

 ## Step 4 – Access the routes with AngularJS

 AngularJS provides a web framework for creating dynamic views in your web applications.
-In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register.
+In this project, I am using AngularJS to connectthe web page with Express and perform actions on the book register.

 - Change the directory back to ‘Books’
 ```